 The university continues to refine this plan and invites feedback from the university community on how to best achieve the objective of keeping everyone healthy within OSU’s campuses, labs, Extension offices and experiments stations around the state.
-Please send your comments, advice and questions to email@example.com.
+Please email your comments, advice and questions.

 Oregon State University will deploy primary public health controls to prevent and slow the transmission of COVID-19.
 OSU’s public health measures are multi-pronged and include prevention, testing, contact tracing, isolation and quarantine protocols, containment measures, and personal and community care.